bbrookfield/node-alexa-server/README.md

   * *example:* `git clone https://github.com/bbrookfield/alexa-radiothermostat`

 ##Compatible modules (If you create one, let me know and I will add it to the list)
+1. [alexa-sampleskill](https://github.com/bbrookfield/alexa-sampleskill) - This is a sort of "Hello World" module to help get you started
-1. [alexa-directTV](https://github.com/bbrookfield/alexa-directTV) - For changing channels on your DirectTV
+2. [alexa-directTV](https://github.com/bbrookfield/alexa-directTV) - For changing channels on your DirectTV
-2. [alexa-radiothermostat](https://github.com/bbrookfield/alexa-radiothermostat) - For getting the current temperature and changing the temperature on your [Radio Thermostat](http://www.radiothermostat.com/)
+3. [alexa-radiothermostat](https://github.com/bbrookfield/alexa-radiothermostat) - For getting the current temperature and changing the temperature on your [Radio Thermostat](http://www.radiothermostat.com/)

+##Create Your Own Module

 ##Using Heroku
 I have included a procfile if you choose to deploy to [heroku](https://heroku.com)